Deleted-accounts/Dogbin-API-Wrapper/README.md

 # Dogbin-API-Wrapper

-## del.dog asynchronous / synchronous API
+## del.dog asynchronous / synchronous unofficial API

 ### you can to use with this library: